What is Reinforcement Learning with Human Feedback (RLHF)?

 The data demands of large language models are immense and continuously growing.
 As LLMs increase in parameters and capabilities, their appetite for diverse, high-quality training data grows exponentially.
 For example, GPT-3 was trained on over a trillion words from web pages, books, Wikipedia, and other text sources.
 Its successor models will likely require 10x or 100x more training data to reach their full potential.

 Manually sourcing and labeling datasets that meet these demands is hugely expensive and time-consuming.
 One estimate found that labeling just 200 billion words would cost $100 million if compensated at minimum wage.
 For comparison, Project Gutenberg contains only ~100 million words.
 Crowdsourcing helps but does not fully address scarce niche text.
-Ultimately, autonomous data labeling techniques like reinforcement learning are essential to nourish next-gen LLMs.
+Ultimately, autonomous data labeling techniques like RLHF are important to nourish next-gen LLMs.

 The Challenges of Labeling Diverse Text Data